ikossaczky/ikossaczky.github.io/_posts/2021-01-01-command-line-cheatsheet.md

 - -n: show line number
 - -r: recursive

+`grep -n -P "regex" file`: search for expressions matching regex in file
+- -P: use pcre (perl) regex standard

 `find / -iname "filename"`: search in root (`/`) for file with "filename".
+- -iname: case insensitive

+`find . -regex "regex"`: search in current directory (`.`) for all **pathes** matching regex (the full path should match regex, not just some of its substrings as in the case of grep).
 - -iname: case insensitive

 `find / -iname "filename" 2>&1 | grep -v "Permission denied"`: following this [stackoverflow post](https://stackoverflow.com/questions/30851708/permission-denied-in-find-why-do-we-need-21), this also removes the "Permission denied" messages from the output.